jc141x/releases-feed/README.md

  - The open externally button adds the torrents to your torrent client.

-## Details

-* an Actions cronjob will run the script and upload the feeds to the ["Releases"](https://github.com/jc141x/releases-feed/releases/latest) every 4 hours.

-* In case 1337x.to goes down or scraping fails, you can check the latest ["Releases"](https://github.com/jc141x/releases-feed/releases/latest) for working files.

 ## Links
 * RSS feed: (add this one to RSS clients)
 ```